Ángeles Álvarez

-Ángeles Álvarez Álvarez (born 12 February 1961) is a Spanish politician and feminist activist.
+Ángeles Álvarez (born 12 February 1961) is a Spanish politician and feminist activist.
 She served as a deputy for Madrid from 2011 to 2019.
 She was also a spokesperson for equality of the PSOE in the Congress of Deputies.
 She has a long history in defense of women's rights.
 In 1999, she was the author of a pioneering guide on gender violence.

 Álvarez and Teresa Heredero were the first two lesbians to marry in Madrid in 2005 is a ceremony carried out by Pedro Zerolo.
 She was the first member of Cortes Generales to openly come out as lesbian in 2013.